 Do you have one-time requests for other items (e.g., Non-Technology Equipment, Supplies, Operating Expenses, Travel) that your budget or other funding sources will NOT cover?
+No

-I confirm that the Program Review is complete and ready to be submitted.
+I confirm that all full-time faculty in this discipline have reviewed the PRP.
+The form is complete and ready to be submitted.
 Yes

-Enter your email address to receive a copy of the PRP to keep for your records. smiller@palomar.edu
+Enter your email address to receive a copy of the PRP to keep for your records. jbriceno@palomar.edu